Secondary Education Major & Teacher Education Program

 EDUC 340: Education of the Exceptional Child

-Teaching Methods (13 credit hours required):
+Teaching Methods (19 credit hours required):

 EDUC 304: Teaching in Diverse Classrooms (Taken concurrently with EDUC 303)

-EDUC 385 Secondary School Curriculum
+EDUC 385: Secondary School Curriculum

-EDUC 475 Review for Teacher Certification Examinations
+EDUC 475: Review for Teacher Certification Examinations

 EDUC Discipline Specific Teaching Methods (For more information, refer to the section on methods courses related to specific teaching areas.)

-Clinical and Field Experiences (12 credit hours required)
+Clinical and Field Experiences (19 credit hours required)

-EDUC 201 Teacher Aide
+EDUC 201: Teacher Aide

 EDUC 212: Professional Preparation for the Field of Teacher Education

-EDUC 303 Secondary Education Field Experience I (Taken concurrently with EDUC 304)
+EDUC 303: Secondary Education Field Experience I (Taken concurrently with EDUC 304)

-EDUC 478 Student Teaching on theSecondary School Level
+EDUC 478: Student Teaching on the Secondary School Level

 Students seeking Missouri state certification in a secondary education content field must complete the required courses for that academic major.
-The required courses that meet graduation and state certification requirements can be acquired from the School of Education and Child Development and/or the content area department (i.e., art, biology, chemistry, communication, English, French, history, math, physical education, physics, Spanish, theatre).
+The required courses that meet graduation and state certification requirements can be acquired from the School of Education and Child Development and/or the content area department (i.e., art, biology, chemistry, communication, English, French, history, math, physics, Spanish, theatre).

 Students are required to use the advising sheet found at www.drury.edu/education to fulfill your graduation and state certification requirements.
 This documentation must be reviewed with your academic advisor each semester prior to registration.

-The Missouri Department of Elementary & Secondary Education-- Office of Educator Quality is working with representative stakeholders groups to redesign the standards for educator preparation including certification requirements.
+The Missouri Department of Elementary & Secondary Education- Office of Educator Quality is working with representative stakeholders groups to redesign the standards for educator preparation including certification requirements.
 These changes and implementation schedule will be communicated to students through individual advising sessions, meetings, and/or other university communications.
 If there are any questions and/or concerns, please contact the Director of Educator Preparation in the Office of Educator Quality (in Jefferson City, Missouri).